Image Restoration by Iterative Denoising and Backward Projections: Introduction

+Perhaps the most appealing property of the proposed strategy is its minimal parameter tuning.
+Specifically, for the noisy inpainting problem, our method has a single parameter that can be just set to zero, and for the deblurring problem we suggest an automatic parameter tuning scheme that can be employed.
+Regarding the latter, we note that there are other works that consider automatic parameter selection in inverse problems.
+However, in these works the prior term is restricted to certain types of penalty functions, e.g. Tikhonov regularization \cite{golub1979generalized, hansen1993use, haber2000gcv}, smoothed versions of the $\ell_p$ ($1<p<2$) norm \cite{eldar2009generalized, giryes2011projected}, or even more general convex functions \cite{ramani2012iterative, ramani2012regularization}.
+As far as we know, the literature does not offer similar tuning mechanism for sophisticated non-convex priors (e.g. BM3D \cite{dabov2007image}), all the more so for learned priors (e.g. IRCNN \cite{zhang2017learning}).
+In contrast, the tuning considerations of our method do not depend on the prior, which is arbitrarily specified by the chosen denoiser.

 The paper is organized as follows.
 In Section \ref{sec_background} we present the problem formulation and the P\&P approach.
-The proposed algorithm is presented in Section \ref{sec_IDBP_algorithm}.
-Section \ref{sec_analysis} includes mathematical analysis of the algorithm and provides a practical way to tune its parameter.
-In Section \ref{sec_Experiments} the usage of the method is demonstrated and examined for inpainting and deblurring problems.
+In Section \ref{sec_IDBP_algorithm} we present the proposed algorithm, provide a practical way to tune its parameter, and discuss its usage for inpainting and deblurring problems.
+Section \ref{sec_analysis} includes mathematical analysis of the algorithm.
+In Section \ref{sec_Experiments} the proposed method is empirically examined for the inpainting and deblurring problems.
 Section \ref{sec_conclusion} concludes the paper.